influxdata/docs-v2/content/chronograf/v1.9/guides/dashboard-template-variables.md

 ```

 ### Use template variables in cell titles
-To use a template variable to dynamically change the title of a dashboard cell,
+To dynamically change the title of a dashboard cell,
 use the `:variable-name:` syntax.

-For example, if you have a variable named `field` with a selected value of `temp`
+For example, a variable named `field` with a value of `temp`
-and another variable named `location` with a selected value of `San Antonio`,
+and a variable named `location` with a value of `San Antonio` the following syntax:
-the following cell title:

 ```
 :temp: data for :location: